magni-inter-pix/animation-sprite-tester/README.md

 # animation-sprite-tester
-small tool made in Godot 3.2 to view a directory with png frames as the animation
+small tool made in Godot 3.2.3 to view a directory with png frames as the animation

 on directory selection, all the png's in there get played

 you can paste a directory in the textfield and press the open dir button to jump to that directory

+a square with adjustable color is placed behind the png’s with the same size as the first frame

 the framerate is adjustable, you can play backwards or one frame steps